RichardCMason/The-App-Experts---Teaching-Materials/README.md

 # The App Experts - Teaching Materials
-A collection of teaching materials, some of my own design, during my time with the App Experts in London
+A collection of teaching materials, most of my own design, during my time with the App Experts in London

 The materials are divided by weeks.
 Given here is a brief description of the material covered each week.